pburkholder/eponymous-principles/presentation.md

 * True - with empirical evidence, or
 * True - with weight of lived experience
 * Predictive or explanatory value

-^ So, in addition to having "truth value it should also have predictive or explanatory value

 ^ Consider Gall's Law in this light: It is true from lived experience and has PREDICTIVE VALUE.